 Galaxy Consulting Services for Penn State Researchers

-Galaxy is an open, web-based platform for accessible, reproducible and transparent computational research.
-The platform eliminates the complexities inherent in research that require complex programming for high performance compute (HPC) big-data analyses.
+Founded at Penn State in 2005, Galaxy is an open, web-based platform for accessible, reproducible and transparent computational research.
+The platform eliminates the complexities inherent in research that requires complex programming for high performance compute (HPC) big-data analyses.

-Although developed by the bioinformatics community, Galaxy is a flexible platform that can be used for data intensive research in virtually any scientific discipline.
-Enabling this is the ability to easily wrap tools used within a field of research into a Galaxy environment.
+Although developed by the bioinformatics community, Galaxy is a flexible platform that can be used for data intensive research in virtually any scientific discipline, and has expanded to a worldwide community with continuous, ongoing enhancements.

 About Greg Von Kuster